kvark/kvark.github.io/_posts/2018-01-23-wr-capture-infra.markdown

 ## WebRender pipeline

-The way of input items to the screen goes through a series of steps, or levels.
+The way input data reaches the screen crosses a number of steps, or levels.
 Each following level gets conceptually closer to the GPU, and the end result is a sequence of OpenGL commands:

   1. On the user side, there is some representation of the workloads that gets transcribed into calls to `DisplayListBuilder` methods.
 The result, in a shape of serialized DLs (`BuiltDisplayList`, or "display lists") is sent to RB (`RenderBackend`).
   2. On the RB side, there are scenes (`Scene`) and resources (`ImageResource`, `FontTemplate`, `FontInstance`, etc).
 The main task of RB is to build those scenes into tiling frames and cull everything that can be culled.
 Scene building involves computing all the transforms and bounds of the clip-scroll tree, populating GPU data for instances, batching and re-ordering draw calls, etc.